shehackspurple/TTT-Security-Is-Everybodys-Job/README.md

 What does this mean for developers?
 Faster feedback loops (of security related events and activities)
-	▪	Check all apps for things found in each pentest result, add these tests to unit tests ▪	Rename insecure functions or libraries as “insecure” with a wrapper, so programmers see immediately that there is an issue.
+* Check all apps for things found in each pentest result, add these tests to unit tests
+* Rename insecure functions or libraries as “insecure” with a wrapper, so programmers see immediately that there is an issue.
-	▪	Performing security sprints
+* Performing security sprints
-	▪	Participating in Threat modelling activities if the AppSec team asks you for help ▪	Participating in security incidents and investigations if need be ▪	Informing the security team what Dev and Ops are concerned about, so they can ensure they don’t negatively affect those things, feedback
+* Participating in Threat modelling activities if the AppSec team asks you for help
+* Participating in security incidents and investigations if need be
+* Informing the security team what Dev and Ops are concerned about, so they can ensure they don’t negatively affect those things, feedback
-	▪	 if security tests fail, the continuous integration server must break the build.
+* If security tests fail, the continuous integration server must break the build.
 Just like quality tests.
-	▪	Learning to use security tools, and how to use their feedback immediately to improve code quality ▪	Use the security pipeline to test your code
+* Learning to use security tools, and how to use their feedback immediately to improve code quality
+* Use the security pipeline to test your code

 3 (full circle - continuous learning)